What they do

 All universities in Western Australia offer relevant undergraduate teaching courses.
 Contact the universities you are interested in for more information.

-The Western Australian Foundation for Deaf Children, in collaboration with the Royal Institute for Deaf and Blind Children, offers the two-year Master of Disability Studies (Deaf/Hard of Hearing specialisation) through distance education via Macquarie University.
+The Western Australian Foundation for Deaf Children, in collaboration with the Royal Institute for Deaf and Blind Children, offers the one-year Master of Disability Studies (Deaf/Hard of Hearing specialisation) through distance education via Macquarie University.
 Contact the Western Australian Foundation for Deaf Children for more information.

 Required registration and licensing